Pierre-OlivierB/python_ibm_day2/README.md

 ### test if number display is equals between first_diag and second_diag

 ### moy of columns, svg in one array,display index of the better moy of the array equals to matrice column

+### fake BDD students : in student array add dict{num:,last-name:,first-name:} in it for each students